open-contracting/standard/standard/docs/en/schema/records_reference.md

 * URLs and meta-data for each release; or
 * Embedded copies of the release;

-If providing and array of URLs, it should be possible for a consuming application to look up each URL, retrieve a release package, and locate the release inside it.
+If providing an array of URLs, it should be possible for a consuming application to look up each URL, retrieve a release package, and locate the release inside it.
 In order to locate the specific release inside a release package the releaseID of the release should be appended to the package URL using a fragment identifier.

 An example releases section is given below.